“I’ve Endured”: The music and legacy of Ola Belle Reed

 Information on all upcoming and past screenings is available here.

-With a voice born in the mountains and shaped by the hard times she lived and saw, Ola Belle Reed established herself as an influential musician, singer, and songwriter of old-time mountain music.
-The new documentary, “I’ve Endured:” The music and legacy of Ola Belle Reed”, explores the life of this remarkable musician, singer and songwriter whose contributions have left an indelible mark on the cultural landscape.
-Ola Belle’s powerful voice and lyrics spoke authentically of her rural roots, and her passionate songs found a home in the folk-revival movement of the 1960s and beyond.
+With a voice born in the mountains and forged by hard times, Ola Belle Reed became an influential musician, singer, and songwriter of traditional mountain music.
+“I’ve Endured”: The music and legacy of Ola Belle Reed” chronicles the remarkable life of this artist whose contributions have left an indelible mark on our cultural fabric.
+Ola Belle’s powerful voice and authentic lyrics resonated with her rural roots, and her passionate songs found a home within the folk-revival movement of the 1960s and beyond.
 She left an enduring legacy.
-In 1986 Ola Belle received a NEA National Heritage Fellowship.
-The Library of Congress added her 1973 album Ola Belle Reed to the National Recording Registry in 2019.
-Her recordings are also preserved by the National Council for the Traditional Arts.
-Her songs have become anthems of Appalachian life, and she is widely recognized as one of the most influential bluegrass, folk and old-time musicians of all time.
+In 1986, Ola Belle was honored with a National Endowment for the Arts National Heritage Fellowship.
+The Library of Congress recognized her 1973 album, Ola Belle Reed, by adding it to the National Recording Registry in 2019.
+Her songs have become anthems of Appalachian life, and she is widely acknowledged as one of the most influential bluegrass, folk, and old-time musicians of all time.

 The film was originally produced to accompany an exhibition at UMBC’s AOK Library and Gallery.
 Ola Belle Reed: I’ve Endured contextualized her achievements within a history of migration from rural Appalachia north in the twentieth century.
 The exhibit included photographs, concert flyers, instruments, audio, video, and memorabilia drawn from the Maryland Traditions Archive at UMBC.